2017 Africa Cup of Nations qualification

 The 2017 Africa Cup of Nations qualification matches were organized by the Confederation of African Football (CAF) to decide the participating teams of the 2017 Africa Cup of Nations, the 31st edition of the international men's football championship of Africa.
 A total of 16 teams qualified to play in the final tournament, including Gabon who qualified automatically as hosts.

 Draw

 A total of 52 teams entered the tournament, including the hosts (Gabon) which qualified automatically for the final tournament.
 The draw for the qualification stage took place on 8 April 2015, immediately after the announcement of the host nation, originally scheduled at 12:30 UTC+2 at the Marriott ‘Zamalek’ Hotel in Cairo, Egypt, but delayed to 15:00.
-The host nation team (Gabon) was also drawn into a group and played games against those in that group; however, these matches were only be considered as friendlies and not counted for the standings.
+The host nation team (Gabon) was also drawn into a group and played games against teams in that group; however, these matches were only considered as friendlies and not counted for the standings.

 Due to the cancellation of Morocco being hosts of the 2015 edition, the national team of Morocco were originally banned by the Confederation of African Football (CAF) to enter the 2017 and 2019 Africa Cups of Nations.
 However, the ban was overturned by the Court of Arbitration for Sport, allowing Morocco to enter the tournament.

+Morocco had sought to postpone the tournament because of the outbreak of Ebola in Africa but their request was rejected by CAF.